GregHilston/Code-Foo/Challenges/challenge_19_ransom_note/README.md

 Each letter in the magazine string can only be used once in your ransom note.

+You can either copy and paste the Strings into your function call, or look at the input files I'll provide.
+Do whatever is easier for you.

 _Note:_

 _You may assume that both strings contain only lowercase letters. _